eddelbuettel/r2u/README.md

 ### Usage

-To use the repo, first (and this is optional) add the repository key
+First add the repository key so that `apt` knows it (this is optional but recommended)

     apt install --yes --no-install-recommends gpg-agent  	# to add the key apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A1489FE2AB99A21A

-Second, add the repository itself to the `apt` registry:
+Second, add the repository to the `apt` registry:

     echo "deb [arch=amd64] https://dirk.eddelbuettel.com/cranapt focal main" > /etc/apt/sources.list.d/cranapt.list
     apt update

-and if you need R 4.2.0 also run these two lines
+Third, if you do not yet have R 4.2.0 also run these two lines (or use the standard CRAN repo)

     echo "deb [arch=amd64] http://ppa.launchpad.net/edd/misc/ubuntu focal main" > /etc/apt/sources.list.d/edd-misc.list
     apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 67C2D66C4B1D4339

+Fourth, add repository 'pinning' as `apt` might get confused by some older packages (in the Ubuntu distro) which accidentally appear with a higher version number.
+See the next section to ensure 'CRANapt' sorts highest.

 After that the package are known (under their `r-cran-*` and `r-bioc-*` names).
 You can install them on the command-line using `apt` and `apt-get`, via `aptitude` as well as other front-ends.

-If you add and enable [bspm](https://cloud.r-project.org/package=bspm) they become available via `install.packages()` and `update.packages()`.
+Fifth, and also optional, install and enable the [bspm](https://cloud.r-project.org/package=bspm) package so that CRANapt and other packages become available via `install.packages()` and `update.packages()`.

-See the next section on Pinning though to ensure 'CRANapt' sorts high.

 ### Pinning